Asgaros/asgaros-forum/readme.txt

 * Added: Shortcode extension to show one or more specific categories
 * Added: Cancel button to editor
 * Added: Show IDs of forums/categories inside the administration area
+* Fixed: Load stylesheets and scripts only on forum page
 * Fixed: Show full breadcrumbs when moving topics
 * Changed: Hide new post/topic buttons when editor is active
 * Changed: Show statistics in the mobile view